5hraddha/5hraddha/README.md

 ## About Me
 💻 I'm a Software Engineer based out of VA, USA.

-☕️ Currently, I am looking for new assigments.
+☕️ Currently, I am looking for volunteer based web development works.
 If you have any interesting idea or project to collaborate or a freelancing project to work upon, I will be happy to connect.

 🌱 Recent Projects that I have worked on:
 ✔️ **WTWR - What To Wear**.